 BCRT's investment policy requires that there must be no direct investment into tobacco or vaping companies.
 The charity's investments are held in a combination of fixed interest securities, UK and overseas equities and alternative investments.
 The funds are held in two portfolios and managed by Brewin Dolphin.
-The Portfolio number 1. which comprised 58% of the total fund at 31 December 2022, has an investment mandate of 'income and capital growth with moderate investment risk', whilst the mandate for Portfolio number 2, 42% of total value at year end, is 'income and capital growth with low investment risk'.
+The Portfolio number 1, which comprised 58% of the total fund at 31 December 2022, has an investment mandate of 'income and capital growth with moderate investment risk', whilst the mandate for Portfolio number 2, 42% of total value at year end, is 'income and capital growth with low investment risk'.
 During 2022 Portfolio No.1 made a total return of -12.37%.
-The trustees are responsible for keeping proper This compared to a total return in the MSCI Balanced Index accounting records which disclose with reasonable of -8.10%.
-The market value of the investment portfolio accuracy at any time the financial position of the as at 31 December 2022 was £1,947,289.
-During 2022 charity and to enable them to ensure that the financial the Portfolio No.2 made a total return of -10.75%.
-This statements comply with the Charities Act 2011, the compared to a total return in the MSCI Conservative Index Charity (Accounts and Reports) Regulations 2008 and of -11.60%. the market value of the investment portfolio as the provisions of the trust deed.
-They are also responsible at 31 December 2021 was £1,431,040. for safeguarding the assets of the charity and hence for taking reasonable steps for the prevention and detection of fraud and other irregularities.
+This compared to a total return in the MSCI Balanced Index of -8.10%.
+The market value of the investment portfolio as at 31 December 2022 was £1,947,289.
+During 2022 the Portfolio No.2 made a total return of -10.75%.
+This compared to a total return in the MSCI Conservative Index of -11.60%. the market value of the investment portfolio as at 31 December 2021 was £1,431,040.